Identifying the impact on and support needs of NHS staff following a colleague's suicide: A study to inform postvention guidance

 The study has been reviewed and approved by the Health Research Authority (21/HRA/4450).
 This is to protect your safety, rights, wellbeing and dignity.
 This study was also approved by the University of Birmingham’s Research Ethics Committee (ERN_20-1566).

-I have held three NIHR grants which have explored occupational sources of distress for GPs and junior doctors; my current research explores the impact of NHS staff suicide on their colleagues and teams to develop postvention guidance for the NHS.
-My future research will look to other NHS staff and public sector workers to examine work-related distress and approaches to improving access to support.
+My previous research explored contexts contributing to distress in GPs and then junior doctors; my recent research project explored the impact of NHS staff suicide on their colleagues and teams to develop the first evidence-based postvention guidance for the NHS.

 Dr Anya Gopfert